 Hanoi Egg Coffee

-We certainly hadn’t but while we were researching for a short visit to Hanoi we came across this unique to Hanoi drink so we were determined to try it in its birthplace.
+We certainly hadn’t but while we were researching for a short visit to Hanoi we came across this unique Hanoi drink.

 It sounds obvious but there might be more to egg coffee than you might think.

 The Vietnamese name for egg coffee is Ca phe trung

 The ingredients are chicken eggs, Vietnamese coffee powder, sweetened condensed milk, butter and cheese.

 The art of making it is in the blending so that it doesn’t just taste of egg and that it has a lovely sweet froth on the top.

 Hanoi Egg Coffee Has a Wonderful Taste

 Egg coffee is served all over Hanoi but if you want to go to the original egg coffee cafe then head to the Giang Cafe in the old quarter.

 Nguyen Giang founded Giang Cafe back in 1946 and was the original inventor of egg coffee.